 Gently place a glass cover slip over the tissue and avoid trapping air bubbles.
 If air bubbles should appear, carefully move around the cover slip without destroying the sample until the bubbles escape from the sides of the cover slip.

 (Authors: Will the process of removing bubbles be demonstrated?)
+Yes

 Blot excess DAPI from the edges of the slide with a cleaning wipe.
 Then seal the cover slip using clear nail polish.